GaiaNet-AI/docs/docs/user-guide/apps/anything_llm.md

 Anything LLM is the all-in-one Desktop & Docker AI application with full RAG and AI Agent capabilities.
 You can configure Anything LLM using the GaiaNet node as the LLM backend.

-It's recommend to start a node without any snapshots, like [this one](https://github.com/GaiaNet-AI/node-configs/tree/main/llama-3-8b-instruct).
+It's recommended to start a node without any snapshots, like [this one](https://github.com/GaiaNet-AI/node-configs/tree/main/llama-3-8b-instruct).

 ## Steps